Key Takeaways

 The melatonin supplements you purchase should have an expiration date printed on the label, along with storage instructions.
 You might notice that melatonin supplements nearing their expiration date do not make you as tired or drowsy.
 If this is the case, then your melatonin may be losing its potency.
 It is important to discard and replace melatonin supplements once they have expired.

-How Long Does Melatonin Last in Your Body?
+How Long Does Melatonin Stay in Your System?

 Melatonin is fast-acting, with a half-life of 20 to 40 minutes.
 The half-life of a medication or supplement measures how long it takes for half the dose to be processed and eliminated by the body.